Wildfire Recovery Appeal

 Supporting Nova Scotians impacted by wildfire

-The Wildfire Recovery Appeal will support the needs of communities in Nova Scotia to recover and restore social networks
+The Wildfire Recovery Appeal supported the needs of communities in Nova Scotia to recover and restore social networks

 Communities need a wide variety of supports and services when rebuilding after a climate change disaster such as a wildfire.
-United Way Halifax is committed to being there during the recovery and social network restoration process.
-Funding will prioritize those who are experiencing poverty and marginalization.
+United Way Halifax was committed to being there during the recovery and social network restoration process.
+Funding prioritized those who are experiencing poverty and marginalization.

 Upper Tantallon and Hammonds Plains Area